About the legislation

 CDC Advisory Council

-The draft legislation proposes that an Advisory Council be established to help the Director-General fulfil their functions and responsibilities.
+An Advisory Council will be established to help the Director-General fulfil their functions and responsibilities.

 The Director-General will chair the council, with 6 to 10 other members appointed by the Minister for Health and Ageing based on their individual skills and expertise.
 They will not represent an organisation or jurisdiction.